See all

 Running time

-The performance lasts approximately 1 hour and 25 minutes
+The performance lasts approximately 1 hour and 30 minutes, including one interval

 Guidance